kubernetes/community/contributors/design-proposals/deployment.md

   // Total number of new ready pods with the desired template spec.
   UpdatedReplicas int32

-  // Monotonically increasing counter that tracks hash collisions for
+  // Count of hash collisions for the Deployment.
+The Deployment controller uses this
-  // the Deployment.
-Used as a collision avoidance mechanism by the
+  // field as a collision avoidance mechanism when it needs to create the name for the
-  // Deployment controller.
+  // newest ReplicaSet.
-  Uniquifier *int64
+  CollisionCount *int64
 }

 ```